ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 See :ref:`tune-cloud-syncing` and :ref:`tune-cloud-syncing-command-line-example`
 for more details and examples.

-The consolidated experiment data will be available in the cloud bucket at ``s3://bucket-name/sub-path/experiment_name``.
+The consolidated experiment data will be available in the cloud bucket at ``s3://bucket-name/sub-path/experiment_name``, and the experiment directory structure will look exactly like the local single-node case.

-This means that the driver (on the head node) will not have access to all checkpoints locally.
+The driver (on the head node) will not have access to all checkpoints locally.
 If you want to process e.g. the best checkpoint further, you will first have to fetch it from the cloud storage.

 Experiment restoration should also be done using the experiment directory at the cloud storage URI, rather than the local experiment directory on the head node.
 See :ref:`here for an example <tune-syncing-restore-from-uri>`.

+.. _tune-default-syncing:

 Default syncing (no shared/cloud storage)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~